guzzle/guzzle/docs/http-client/client.rst

 The `ssl_key` option lets you specify a file containing your PEM formatted private key, optionally protected by a password.
 Note: your password is sensitive, keep the PHP script containing it safe.

-This would typically be used in conjuction with the `cert` option.
+This would typically be used in conjunction with the `cert` option.

 .. code-block:: php